Mehliug-git/Bitch_Hunting/README.md

 # La Chasse Aux Salopes !

-This project is for Report -> DDOS -> Hack Scam website.
+This project is for Report -> Flood the DB -> DDOS -> Scan -> Hack Scam website.

 The report is phishing-initiative.eu (thx to OCD <3)